 Presence of another person: The cooperative priming condition reduced preferences for inequality if another person was present.
-Participants primed on cooperation preferred less inequality (10 percent of the absolute value of the Gini) than those with neutral mindsets.
+Participants primed on cooperation preferred less inequality (10 percent of the absolute value of the Gini) than did those with neutral mindsets.
 To control for social desirability biases, the impression management scale was included in the analysis.
-Findings on social desirability biases show that participants with high scores also prefer less inequality which is about six percent lower, compared to those without this tendency.
+Findings on social desirability biases show no significant effects.

-No other person is present: Participants who completed the questionnaire without another person in the room did not vary in their preferences towards inequality (neither by priming nor by social desirability).
-The findings support the explanations of social desirability that state a bias only in situations with other people present who provide social approval and, thus, satisfy social needs (Stocké 2004; Esser 1991).
+No other person is present: Participants who completed the questionnaire without another person in the room did not vary in their preferences towards inequality (either by priming or by social desirability).

-5.1.3 Summary
+4.3 Summary

 In sum, the results indicate that the combination of the presence of another person in the room while the cooperative frame is activated significantly reduces individual preferences for inequality.
 Nevertheless, it is quite unclear why the priming on cooperation has no significant main effect.
 Following GFT, the single activation of a normative frame should be enough to alter the behavior of individuals.
-There are at least two possible explanations: (1) The priming was too weak and the difference between the two priming conditions not distinct enough.
-(2) Since participants knew that they would receive money for completing the interview, it is possible that the gain frame is activated, which conflicts with the cooperative frame.
-Therefore, we conducted a second study that enabled us to empirically answer the remaining questions on the use of (a) different priming conditions, (b) incentives, and (c) (simulated) presence of others on preferences towards (in)equality.
+There are at least two possible explanations: (1) the priming was too weak and the difference between the two priming conditions not distinct enough, and (2) since participants knew that they would receive money for completing the interview, it is possible that the gain frame was activated, which conflicts with the cooperative frame.
+Therefore, we conducted a second study that enabled us to empirically answer the remaining questions on the use of (a) different priming conditions, (b) incentives, and (c) (simulated) presence of others, on preferences towards (in)equality.

-5.2 Study 2
+5 Study 2

 Study 2 was designed as a follow-up study to test the impact of three experimental conditions on individual preferences for inequality: (1) the differing effects of priming (cooperation vs. competition), (2) the presence of others simulated by eyes on the computer screen (eyes vs. no eyes) and (3) the impact of incentives (incentivized vs. voluntary participation) on attitudes towards inequality.
-The study was conducted during the summer semester of 2012 at the same German university.
+The study was conducted during the summer term 2012 at the same German university.
 The respondents were recruited from an undergraduate course.
-Students received an email inviting them to participate in an online survey regarding the inequality of earnings.
-Out of 724 who were invited to participate in the study, 210 students completed the questionnaire (response rate: 41%; with incentive; 20% without incentive).
-All participants were randomly selected: first, they had a 27.6% percent chance of being selected to the incentive sample; second, all participants had a 50 percent chance of being selected for the experimental conditions (priming and the presence of eyes on the computer screen).
+Students received an email inviting them to participate in an online survey regarding inequality of earnings.
+Out of 724 who were invited to participate in the study, 210 students completed the questionnaire (response rate: 41%; with incentive and 20% without incentive; see Table 3).
+All participants were randomly selected; first, they had a 27.6% chance of being selected to the incentive sample; second, all participants had a 50% chance of being selected for the experimental conditions (priming and the presence of eyes on the computer screen).